IAmMoltony/ds-craft/README.md

 ### With command line

 If you just want to compile, run `make`.
-To make and then run, run `make build run` (but you need to modify the emulator in the Makefile).
+To make and then run, run `make build run` (don't forget to set the emulator in the Makefile!).
 To recompile, run `make clean build` and if you want to recompile and run, run `make clean build run`.

 ### Using Code::Blocks (on Linux)